-The “Attractive Nuisance” Doctrine And Premises Liability
+What Is the “Attractive Nuisance” Doctrine and Premises Liability in Florida?

 In some cases, property owners can be held liable for injuries that occur to people on their property.
 Under the “attractive nuisance” doctrine, a property owner can be held responsible if a child is injured on the owner’s property due to some type of artificial condition located on the property that is particularly appealing to children.
 The following article will provide more information about the attractive nuisance doctrine.